amat-mi/amat-osmtools-docker/README.md

 # Introduction

+This repository is about retrieving data from OSM and storing it inside a local PostGIS database for purposes such as to keap a local copy of OSM data up to date, or deriving a routable road network.

+It uses two Docker containers, one for building binaries of needed tools out of their source code ("builder/Dockerfile"), and the other one for running all relevant scripts and tools ("container/Dockerfile").
+Using Docker containers abstracts local machines differences and let the scripts and tools run inside a known Linux environment, even on Windows machines.

+Inside the run time container a non volatile data volume is created (mounted on "/amat-osmtools-data") to store OSM data between one invocation of a run time script and the following one, so that base OSM data has not to be dowloaded each time.

+A few scripts, for Windows and Linux, are provided to be run inside the local machine and a few more, Linux only, to be run inside the run time container.

+For each area of interest an env file must be created with all relevant parameters (see the provided __env.txt.sample__ file).

-OSM "base" data is downloaded from a remote source.
-It is __highly__ recommended to use a source where portions of the world are already cut out.
+OSM base data is downloaded from a remote source and it is __highly__ recommended to choose a source where portions of the world are already cut out, by specifying its URL inside the env file by means of the __BASEOSM_URL__ parameter.

-From this "base", data for a single "area", delimited by a boundaries rectangle, is cut out.
+From this base data, multiple area data can be cut out, by means of the __AREA_BOUNDS__ parameter.

-Data of each "area" is stored inside a specific PostGIS database, in "public" schema.
+Each env file has to be relative to a single area of interest, and a different __DB_NAME__ must be specified for each of them, because the data of each area is stored inside a specific PostGIS database, always in "public" schema.

-Copy provided sample file:

-    env.txt.sample

-to a new file with a meaningful name, for example:

-    env-milano.txt

-and edit this new file, setting all needed values.
+At the same manner, a different __AREA_NAME__ parameter must be specified inside each env file, because area data is stored inside the container with a file name constructed out of that parameter value.

 # Installation